 What Is Network Infrastructure?

 Network infrastructure refers to the software and hardware that combine to allow devices and computerized systems to communicate among each other, allowing for the operation and management of the network itself.
-Network infrastructure can include simple technologies like ethernet cabling, switches, and routers.
+Network infrastructure can include basic technologies like ethernet cabling, switches, and routers.
 It can also include more complex technologies like load balancers, firewalls, and network bridges.

 The first step in designing any network is to determine the basic functions the network will be expected to provide.
 To begin, gather the following basic information: